samara6855/Text-Utilities/README.md

 <h5>Bootstrap (👢):</h5> Ensures that our application is responsive and mobile-friendly.
 <h5>HTML (🔤):</h5> The markup language that forms the backbone of our web application.
 <h5>CSS (🎨):</h5> Empowers us to create a stylish, visually appealing interface.

+<h2>Extra Feature: Dark Mode 🌙</h2>
+You can effortlessly switch between Light Mode (☀️) and Dark Mode (🌙), adjusting the interface to your lighting conditions and preferences.
+This feature is especially handy for reducing screen glare and preserving your eyesight during late-night work sessions.
+Enjoy the cool, soothing dark theme with just a click, and let the tranquility guide your thoughts and words!